 If you want a butterfly friendly garden too, provide sources of food, (They love zinnias, cosmos, marigolds, and tithonia, to name a few.) and plants they can lay their eggs on.
 (And that you will allow to get chewed up by the caterpillars!)
 These include the asclepias mentioned above for monarchs.
 Parsley, dill and fennel are commonly planted for swallowtails.

 Provide pesticide free plantings, and cultivate a tolerance for the less than perfect garden.
 Learn to live with leaves that have been munched – more often than not, the culprits causing the problems are simply moving through your garden on their way somewhere else!
 Simple things like grooming plants by removing yellowed and chewed leaves, and practicing good garden sanitation by keeping fallen leaves and other plant debris out of the garden, will go a long way toward creating a healthy environment for your garden, you, and the creatures that inhabit its space.
-For even more information, check out this National Wildlife Federation post on butterfly gardening.

 By Kris Blevons